infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 - Informal activities also overcame the issue of children rebelling against structured activities and facilitated the development of skills for spontaneous play and games, which it was felt some children had limited experience of engaging in.
 - The findings in the current study also indicated that informal activities would allow for the development of skills that children could use to further develop relationships with peers

+### Constraints of sporting interventions in care:
+According to UNICEF's report on understanding the evidence for child-focused sport for development,
+- Successful sport for development initiatives involve multi-sectoral cooperation, such as the inclusion of education and social components.
+- Coaches play a critical role in safeguarding children and mitigating possible negative influences.
+- There is little evidence to suggest involvement in sport reduces a child’s risk of abuse and exploitation.
+In fact, when not done well, there are indications that some sports can increase exposure to violence.
+- Better evidence is needed for the monitoring of sport for development initiatives, including more research on effective implementation.
+- More meaningful child participation in programme design and evidence building is needed.